 Theophylline is a phosphodiesterase inhibitor, which gives rise to higher intracellular levels of PKA and PKG.
 The increase in PKA and PKG activity is associated with smooth muscle relaxation and decreased inflammatory responses.
-Although
+Although it should be said that the anti-inflammatory effect is clinically not spectacular.

 Also shown in the graphic are the additional theoretical benefits of β-agonists.
 See also: β-effect in lung